MicrosoftDocs/customer-insights-pr.cs-cz/ci-docs/audience-insights/export-snapchat.md

 ## <a name="known-limitations"></a>Známá omezení

 - Export do Snapchatu je omezen na segmenty.
-- Export až 1 milionu profilů do Snapchatu může trvat až 15 minut.
+- Export až 1 milionu zákaznických profilů do Snapchat může trvat až 15 minut.

 ## <a name="set-up-connection-to-snapchat"></a>Nastavení propojení se Snapchatem